Skip to main content

 6. into cafés

+Your brand becomes part of everyday Australian scenery.
 No billboard can compete with that kind of organic exposure.

 Australians Expect Reusable, Good-Quality Items

+Another reason promotional products work so well is that they match shifting values.
 Australia has strong sustainability expectations — especially in government, councils, NFPs and education.
 Reusable bottles, RPET tote bags, bamboo notebooks and eco drinkware align naturally with these values.

-And the longer they keep it, the harder it works for your brand.
+When your product reinforces an ethical choice, people keep it longer and the longer they keep it, the harder it works for your brand.

 People Love Free Things (As Long as They’re Not Cheap Things)

-The desire for “free” is universal, but Australians are discerning.
+-The desire for “free” is universal, but Australians are discerning.

-They don’t want junk — they want items that feel purposeful and well-made.
+-They don’t want junk — they want items that feel purposeful and well-made.

 This is where quality matters: